 - Easy to set up through Midland

 - To enjoy the protections that typical LLCs offer with a bonus in gaining the freedom to invest.
-Single-Member LLCs can invest in alternative assets such as real estate and private lending.
+Single member LLCs can invest in alternative assets such as real estate and private lending.

 - For quick access to investment funds, allowing timely acquisition of investment properties.
 Account owners don’t have to go through the IRA administrator to buy and sell property, which can take time.
-Checkbook control lets investors skip that step and purchase assets with funds already held in the LLC’s bank account.
+Checkbook control lets investors skip that step and buy assets with funds held in the LLC’s bank account.

-Single-Member LLC Manager Responsibilities
+Single Member LLC Manager Responsibilities

 - You are required to keep thorough and detailed records on the LLC’s operations.